-Maybe you have had or feel you have had some type of stigma or bias against you.
-Maybe you feel disconnected or feel wronged, not necessarily by a single individual, but by your department, leadership, or the business itself.
+Maybe you have had some type of stigma or bias against you.
+Maybe you feel disconnected or feel wronged by your boss, department, leadership, or company practices.

-When bad blood exists and it cannot be repaired, it’s time to find a new company and to create a clean slate for yourself.
+When a toxic environment exists and reporting it does not resolve the issue or you feel it would make things worse, it’s time to find a new company and create a clean slate for yourself.

 Examine further, however, if you are ready for that move.

-Be mindful that working in a stressed environment for a length of time can create different patterns in your behavior.
+- Be mindful that working in a toxic environment for a length of time can create different patterns in your behavior.
 You may have become overly suspicious, watchful, and sensitive to others’ words or actions.

-This type of behavioral shift can travel with you to a new job.
+- You may not currently be in your best state of mind and this imbalance can travel with you to a new job.
 Be aware of how past feelings of distrust may impact your ability to transition to an unfamiliar environment.

-Examine how impacted you may be by your current job’s atmosphere.
+- Examine through others the level of impact on your person that you may not recognize.
 Connect with family, friends, and possibly a therapist to work through the emotional scarring that may have occurred.

 While working in a stressed environment can be taxing, starting a new job in a new environment carries its own level of stress.